 Step 4: Cover your bowl with plastic wrap and allow your dough to rise for one hour.

-Step 5: Place your dough onto a gluten free flour-dusted piece of wax paper.
-The dough will be wet, but workable.
-If your dough is too gooey, add a little gluten free flour and work it into the dough.
+Step 5: Place your dough onto a gluten free flour-dusted piece of wax paper or silicone mat.
+The dough will be wet but workable.
+If your dough is too gooey, add a little gluten free flour and work it into it.

-Step 6: Drop small balls of dough onto a parchment paper-lined
+Step 6: Drop small dough balls onto a parchment paper lined

 Step 7: Spoon your favorite jam into the center of each dough ball.
 Brush each kolache with an egg wash.
 Don't brush the jam centers.